Skip to content

 Fixed-term accounts

-If you are happy to tie your money up for longer, say for six months or more, you can opt for a longer term and you will be rewarded with a higher rate of interest.
+If you are happy to hold your money for longer, say six months or more, you can opt for a longer term, and you will be rewarded with a higher interest rate.

 The flip-side, of course, is that you won’t be able to access your money until the end of the term.